Steven Gerrard Profile

 |Born||May 30, 1980|

 Steven Gerrard was one of the world's finest midfielders during his playing days.
-He won plenty of trophies, but the common view is he could/should have taken more before moving into management.
+He won plenty of trophies, but the common view is he should have collected more before moving into management.

 Steven Gerrard is an English soccer manager and former player.
-Currently, he is the manager of Rangers FC.
+Currently, he is the manager of Aston Villa in the Premier League.

 He is most famous for his contribution to Liverpool FC and the England national team as a midfielder.
 Towards the end of his playing career, Gerrard also played for Los Angeles Galaxy in Major League Soccer.

 Gerrard captained Liverpool to the 2004/05 UEFA Champions League title.
 His domestic career, though, was characterised by near misses in his pursuit of Premier League glory.

 Despite a comparative lack of honours, Gerrard was one of the best midfielders of his generation, earning the Ballon d'Or Bronze Award and winning UEFA Club Footballer of the Year in 2005.

 He wrote his name in Liverpool's history books by sticking with the club instead of jumping ship during an era of limited success when he was courted by some of the finest clubs in world soccer.

 Gerrard joined Liverpool's academy at the age of nine and made his first team debut nine years later, on 29 November 1998, against Blackburn Rovers.

 Injury to captain Jamie Redknapp meant Gerrard was able to make 13 appearances in his debut season.
 He played mostly as a central midfielder, but also occasionally on the right wing.